 Close and seal up all windows and doors.
-You don’t want possible contaimination to enter through any medium.
+You don’t want dirt to enter through any medium.

 Fifth Step: Transfer the bulk substrate into the tub and inoculate it

 The amount of spawn and bulk substrate to use depends on the size of the tub you have with you.
 The substrate should be about three to five inches high in the tub.
-A 2-pound colonized bag should be able to inoculate one or two moderately sized tubs.
+A 3-pound bag should be able to inoculate one or two moderately sized tubs.

 Ensure that the bulk substrate at field capacity.
 Repeat the test you carried out earlier and check the moisture content of the substrate.
 If a handful of substrate can’t yield one or two drops of water, then you can add a little sterilized water to the mixture as you fill the tub.

-Sixth Step: Check the bin daily for signs of full colonization
+Sixth Step: Check the bin for signs of full colonization

-Inspect the sides of the bin after a few days to check for signs of colonization.
+Inspect the sides of the bin to watch for signs of colonization.
 You’ll start to notice white spots that expand from every point of grain spawn.
 Later, the white spots will cover the entire surface of the substrate.
-Small droplets of moisture will start to pop out.
+Small droplets will start to pop out.
 This is a good sign of fast colonization and proper hydration.

 Check for pinning mushrooms.
-Pinning mushrooms grow vertically from the surface of the bulk substrate after forming small knots of white mycelium.
+Pinning mushrooms grow vertically from the surface of the bulk substrate while forming small knots of white mycelium.

 For manure substrate, the tub will take about two or three weeks to fully colonize.
 For hardwood, the colonization rate varies.

-Mist the tub with water every day and open the lid of the bin so that some oxygen can get into the tub.
-A small ultra-sonic humidifier switched on for a few minutes 3 times per day will exchange the air and add moisture to the substrate.
-Ensure that the bin gets enough fresh air to form dense pins.
-Fresh air will help pin formation in colonized substrates.
+Spray the tub with water every day and open the lid of bin a little bit so that some oxygen can get into the tub.
+Ensure that the bin gets enough ambient light so the mushrooms grow in the right direction.
 As said earlier, light helps mushrooms to grow in the right direction.

 Once the mushrooms get to a stage that you want them, you can harvest them.
 Most mushroom species are ready to harvest just before the caps flatten out.